angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 more tricky.
 I wasn't expecting much interaction from Tony's side of the table before board and made a pretty basic :card[Brainstorm] pile.

 G2.
-I boarded in the :card[Emrakul, the Aeon's Torn] + :card[Shelldock Isle]
-plan in this game.
+I boarded in the :card[Em] + :card[Shelldock Isle] plan in this game.
 I knew it could be a bad idea since they play cards like :card[Pithing Needle], :card[Karakas] and possibly :card[Wasteland] / :card[Ghost Quarter].
 I cast :card[Doomsday] on turn 2, the pile I made was :card[Brainstorm] (Emrakul was in my hand), :card[Shelldock Isle], :card[Thassa's Oracle], :card[Underground Sea] and :card[Doomsday].
 I put shelldock in play on turn 3, Tony cast a :card[Crop Rotation] when Emrakul resolves, I countered and he conceded.
 The idea here was to have a second :card[Doomsday] to refill my deck in case I needed to attack twice with Emrakul.

 #### Round 5 vs Bob *Griselpuff* Huang on Urza Affinity.
 Loss (1-2)